 The +3 route is open to new applicants with prior graduate level research training that meets the ESRC 2015 Training Guidelines.

-For their doctoral study, students can be based in OSGA or in a number of other disciplinary departments (see the pathways in Development Studies; Economics; Economic & Social History; Geography; International Relations; Politics; Social Anthropology; Social Policy; Social Science of the Internet; Sociology):
+For their doctoral study, students can be based in OSGA or in a number of other disciplinary departments (see the pathways in Anthropology; Digital Social Science; Economics; Economic & Social History; Geography; International Development; International Relations; Politics; Social Policy and Intervention; Sociology):

 Teaching in OSGA is linked with academic faculty’s active research and engagement in the world.
 Each MSc/MPhil programme is sustained by a vibrant research culture and programme of seminars and workshops reporting the latest findings as well as student exchanges with other universities.

 Faculty spend much time each year carrying out fieldwork in the regions they study, and interviewing people from all sectors of the societies they study – from pollution victims in China, company CEOs in Japan, women Dalits in India, civil society activists in Latin America and drug enforcement officers in the Middle East, to second-hand goods traders in Africa and defence policy-makers in Russia.